Radiology-Morrison-lab-UCSF/modular-image-processing-system/README.md

 Either replace the stages with your own modules, or use what is built in by default.
 If you choose the default set up  you will still need to customise Input and Output stages (see notes within _Default Stages_, below)

-Run the system by running `./input/main.sh` and providing your dicoms in the way your input module expects.
-See Input below for more details on how this works with the default set up and other options.
+Run the system by running `./main.sh` and providing your dicoms in the way your input module expects.
+The default input stage will either monitor a directory for data or you can trigger processing without monitoring folders (see Default Stages for details)

 ## Default Stages